aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Zasp.md

 - `hp` / `maxhp` floored is less than 0.2 (less than 20% left)

 ### `dontusecharge` set to true
-This move always sets `dontusecharge` to true which means `charges` will get zeroed out in [post action](../../Battle%20flow/Action%20coroutines/DoAction.md#post-action)
+This move always sets `dontusecharge` to true which means `charges` will not get zeroed out in [post action](../../Battle%20flow/Action%20coroutines/DoAction.md#post-action)

 ### Logic sequence